docs-dev/docs/cookbook/express/file-uploading.md

 The service always returns the dataURI back to us, which may not be necessary as we just uploaded the file.
 We also need to validate the file and check for authorization.

-All those things can be easily done with more Hooks, and that's the benefit of keeping all inside FeathersJS services.
+All those things can be easily done with more Hooks, and that's the benefit of keeping all inside docs-dev services.
 I leave that to you.

 For the frontend, there is a problem with the client: in order to show the upload progress it's stuck with only REST functionality and not real-time with socket.io.